danielonsombi/virtualr/README.md

 # React + Vite

+1. First Website Template - Can use it for a simple one page site - Especially when one needs one with Dark and shades of orange.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: